We Didn’t Like Tai O Fishing Village in Hong Kong

 Before we get to that, some quick tips and strategy.
 If you are going to disregard our advice and check out Tai O for yourself, you might want to go on a weekday.
 Weekends are when locals visit Tai O, and that plus plenty of tourists amounts to congestion.

-Since this is still a functioning, industrial fishing village, it is not made to accommodate tourists.
-That means that even a modest crowd makes its walkways difficult to navigate.
+Since this is still a functioning, industrial fishing village, it’s not made to accommodate tourists.
+And that’s honestly part of the appeal–that this is a real place, and not somewhere carefully curated or manufactured to appease tourists.
+Regardless, it means that even a modest crowd makes the walkways difficult to navigate.

 If you’re planning on visiting Tai O, make sure to include Tian Tan Buddha, Po Lin Monastery, and perhaps even Hong Kong Disneyland into your itinerary.
 It’s a bit of a hike getting to Lantau Island (where all of these places are located), so make the trek count.